-Tracy Hall, our main dormitory building, is a student's home away from home.
-The 1^{st} , 2^{nd} , and 3^{rd} floors are where students reside.
-Each floor has a communal lounge area with refrigerators, washers, dryers, comfortable furnishings, and more.
+Tracy Hall, the campus's main dormitory building, is a student's home away from home.
+The 1st, 2nd, and 3rd floors are where students reside, with male and female sections clearly separated for privacy and comfort.
+Each floor features a communal lounge area equipped with refrigerators, washers, dryers, comfortable furnishings, and more.
 Students can prepare additional food while studying or watching television, all while completing a load of laundry.

-The lower level of Tracy Hall is home to the Dining Hall and Hooper's Corner Café, known to all as the FBCI Snack Bar.
-A favorite social place for students, visitors, staff, and faculty, the snack bar offers reasonably priced burgers, fries, sandwiches, and specialty items.
+The lower level of Tracy Hall is home to the Dining Hall and the FBCI Snack Bar.
+A favorite social place for students, visitors, staff, and faculty, the snack bar offers reasonably priced food and drinks.

-Section 2: Student Life
+Section 2: Student LifeOverview